denised/HeaterController/Readme.md

 I used two [ESP32-C3 boards](https://docs.espressif.com/projects/esp-idf/en/latest/esp32c3/hw-reference/index.html), one for the heater and one for the temperature sensor, which communicate using the built-in WIFI capabilities of the board.
 The code for both is in this project, and in the xxx section below I will walk through the hardware and software configuration for this project.

 If you want to develop a controller for a heater, this code could serve as a starting point or inspiration.
-I've also tried to separate different functions out so they can be understood and used independently.
+I've also tried to separate different bits out so they could be understood and used independently.
 But you would use them by copying the code into your own project, not as a "component" (in the ESP32 or Arduino sense).

 ## System Features